ollipal/sshkeyboard/README.md

 ./pre-commit
 ```

-If you want to automatically run these before commiting, copy the
+If you want to automatically run these when commiting, copy the
 script into .git/hooks directory:

 ```